mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         bs: Sampling record, indicating the sampled direction, PDF values and other information.
 The contents are undefined if sampling failed.

-        value: The BSDF value (multiplied by the cosine foreshortening factor when a non-delta component is sampled).
+        value: The BSDF value divided by the probability (multiplied by the cosine foreshortening factor when a non-delta component is sampled).
 A zero spectrum indicates that sampling failed.

 .. py:class:: mitsuba.BSDFContext